USAG Benelux Spotlight: Staff Sgt. Nicholas Cravens

 |0

 This work, USAG Benelux Spotlight: Staff Sgt.
-Nicholas Cravens [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Nicholas Cravens, by Libby Weiler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: [Editor’s Note: In this series, we are shining a light on our workforce in and around the Benelux.
-This Spotlight is on Staff Sgt.
-Nicholas Cravens, who has found a way to merge his love of video games with his job in the U.S. Army.]